 Now, CNN has that story, fears that a white supremacist gang or someone else is targeting Texas law enforcement officials.

-And these fears spread Monday to Houston, where the chief prosecutor is now under 24-hour protection in the wake of the weekend shooting death of his counterpart in suburban Dallas County.
+And these fears spread Monday to Houston, Where the chief prosecutor is now under 24-hour protection in the wake of the weekend shooting death of his counterpart in suburban Dallas County.

 Now, there's another possibility.

-And they make the case that this could be Mexican drug cartels getting big, getting strong, and infiltrating the country with a big foothold here.
+The Associated Press has a pretty long piece today, and they make the case that this could be Mexican drug cartels getting big, getting strong, and infiltrating the country with a big foothold here.

-Mexican drug cartels, whose operatives once rarely ventured beyond the U.S. border, are dispatching some of their most trusted agents to live and work deep inside the United States, somehow making it past the metrics of Senator Chuck Schumer of New York.
+Let me read to you from the AP story: Mexican drug cartels, whose operatives once rarely ventured beyond the U.S. border, are dispatching some of their most trusted agents to live and work deep inside the United States, somehow making it past the metrics of Senator Chuck Schumer of New York.

 And now these Mexican drug cartel enforcers have an emboldened presence that experts believe is meant to tighten their grip on the world's most lucrative narcotics market, that'd be us, and maximize profits.

-Texas DAs are being murdered.
+So here are your options: Texas DAs are being murdered.

 They used to never, they didn't want to get anywhere near the actual enforcers.

-I mean, the cartels would hire local gangbangers to as independent contractors.
+I mean, the cartels would hire local gangbangers as independent contractors, local gangs to run and do their work.

 Now they're actually infiltrating the country with their own staff members, with their own trained assassins.

-The metrics or whatever it is that Chuck Schumer says we're we're now keeping the border secure with, or we will, are not stopping these guys.
+The metrics or whatever it is that Chuck Schumer says we're now keeping the border secure with, or we will, are not stopping these guys.

-Now there have to be there has to be a connection here.
+Now, there have to be, there has to be a connection here.

-These because over the weekend we had the story of the two prosecutors assassinated, and a story about the Mexican drug cartels actually bringing enforcers across the border to live and work in the United States.
+These, because over the weekend, we had the story of the two prosecutors assassinated and a story about the Mexican drug cartels actually bringing enforcers across the border to live and work in the United States.

-But they're also bringing their own staff, as it were.
+Well, they still are, but they're also bringing their own staff, as it were.

 So they're your options, folks.

-The Texas Aryan nation on one hand, or Mexican drug cartels on the other.
+The Texas Aryan Nation on one hand or Mexican drug cartels on the other.

-As to which is the more likely of the two responsible for this.
+It just depends on the network reporting it as to which is the more likely of the two responsible for this.

 I think if anybody is going to be proven responsible, it'll be them.